km6wye/myPower/README.md

 1. Complete setup of the LeChacal RPICT8 HAT as per the instructions on their Wiki -  [http://lechacal.com/wiki/index.php?title=RPICT8_Version_5]

-2. Download and Unzip myPower-main.zip (this project) to preferred Folder (Usually /home/pi/mypower)
+2. Download and Unzip myPower.zip (this project) to preferred Folder (Usually /home/pi/mypower)

 3. run the myPower executable